History of Ras Al Khaimah: Ras Al Khaimah and the Union

-Britain announced its intention to withdraw from the Arabian Gulf in 1971.
+Britain announced its intention to withdraw from the Persian Gulf in 1971.
 This led to a series of political decisions that eventually led to the foundation of an independent, sovereign state.

 The first steps towards unification were taken by Abu Dhabi and Dubai, when leaders Sheikh Zayed bin Sultan Al Nahyan and Sheikh Rashid bin Saeed Al Maktoum met at Al Sameeh on 18 February 1968 to sign the Union Accord, the document that laid the foundations for a federation.

 Within a week, the rulers of Ras Al Khaimah, Sharjah, Umm Al Quwain, Ajman, Fujairah, Bahrain and Qatar were invited to join negotiations for the formation of a union.
 Between 25 and 27 February 1968, all nine leaders met in Dubai for discussions, which led to the signing of an eleven-point agreement that formed the basis of the ‘Federation of the Arab Emirates’.

 Both Bahrain and Qatar eventually withdrew from the negotiations, and the remaining leaders of the seven Trucial States discussed the formation of a ‘Union of Arab Emirates’.
 On 10 July 1971, these rulers met in Dubai to resolve outstanding issues and move towards a final agreement.
 Sheikh Saqr was concerned with the nature of the Supreme Council, which he believed placed too much power in the hands of Abu Dhabi and Dubai.
 He was also angered at what he perceived to be a lack of support from the other leaders over the status of the Greater and Lesser Tumb islands.
 As a consequence, Sheikh Saqr declined to sign the Provisional Constitution, although he did not rule out the possibility of doing so in the future.